ddbj/www/_ddbj/feature-table-e.md

                 /organelle="plastid:leucoplast"
                 /organelle="plastid:proplastid"
 Comments        modifier text limited to values from controlled list
-                Please also visit: <a href="https://www.insdc.org/submitting-standards/controlled-vocabulary-organelle-qualifier/">https://www.insdc.org/submitting-standards/controlled-vocabulary-organelle-qualifier/</a>
+                Please also visit: <a href="https://www.insdc.org/submitting-standards/controlled-vocabulary-organelle-qualifier/">https://www.insdc.org/submitting-standards/controlled-vocabulary-organelle-qualifier/</a>.
 </code></pre>

 -----

 <pre id="organism"><strong>Qualifier       /organism=</strong>
-Definition      Definition scientific name or higher-level classification of the
+Definition      scientific name or higher-level classification of the
                 organism or agent that provided the sequenced genetic material.
 Value format    "text"
-Example         /organism="Homo sapiens"
+Examples        /organism="Homo sapiens"
                 /organism="Lactobacillaceae bacterium"
                 /organism="West Nile virus"
                 /organism="synthetic construct"
                 /organism="uncultured bacterium"
 Comment         includes names for Prokaryotes, Eukaryotes, Viruses, synthetic
                 sequences, uncultured samples, and unclassified organisms.
-                the organism name which appears on the OS or ORGANISM line will match the value of the /organism qualifier of the source key in the simplest case of a one-source sequence.
+                The organism name which appears on the OS or ORGANISM line will match the value of the /organism qualifier of the source key in the simplest case of a one-source sequence.
 </pre>